Sabarimala temple reopens for five-day monthly prayer, devotees not allowed due to Covid-19

 Devotees not to be allowed into Sabarimala temple this month also: Kerala govt

-The Travancore Dewasom Board (TDB), which runs 1000-odd temples in south Kerala, had decided to open all shrines under its control from August 17, Malayalam New Year Day, except Sabarimala.
+The Travancore Dewasom Board (TDB), which runs 1,000-odd temples in south Kerala, had decided to open all shrines under its control from August 17, Malayalam New Year Day, except Sabarimala.

 Earlier, Travancore Devaswam president N Vasu said the annual festival pilgrimage season for Sabarimala starts from November 16.